mineawesomeman/ACM-Code-Golf/in-circle.md

 ## Output

-The number of integer points within the circle.
+The number of integer points within the circle (or on the edge of it).
 The output could either be through stdout or an exit code.